Law on Dependency (Ley de Dependencia) - Guide

 You have lived in Spain for at least 5 years in total and for the 2 consecutive years before the date of your application.
 In case of dependent minors, the parents or guardian needs to meet this requirement.

 The process is lengthy.
-It might take at least 2 years before you until you receive the first care or benefits.
+It might take at least 2 years before you receive the first care or benefits.
 It is therefore important to apply as soon as possible.

 To make the application, ask your Social Services office for the forms.
 You will need to provide them the following documents:

-Copy of a valid NIE and Passport.
+Copy of a valid TIE and Passport.
 If your current residence document does not show the 5 years of residency required to apply, also show a copy of a previous residency document.

 Medical Certificate issued by a doctor on a standard form (Informe de Salud, modelo normalizado)